nikolamicic21/comtrade360-java-assignment/README.md

 This can be easily change with help of command line argument or environment variable (SPRING_PROFILES_ACTIVE).

+There is one required command line argument or environment variable to be specified called __SYSTRAN_API_KEY__, which will be used when communicating with external Systran service.

 ## Docker compose

 There is a convenient _docker-compose_ file in the root of the project which starts the following services: